summerfieldlab/summerfieldlab.github.io/assets/publications_AI.md

 permalink: /publications_AI/
 ---

-This is a selected list of publications focusses on sociotechnical AI research.
+This is a selected list of publications focusses on sociotechnical AI research and AI safety.
 You can find a full listing of our work on [Google Scholar](https://scholar.google.com/citations?user=ymlcN9AAAAAJ&hl=en).

 {% for year in site.data.publications_AI %}